EdenWise/hjcrc/hjcrc.md

 *The Jews assure themselves advantageous lives.
-How they do it they keep silent.
-The silence has attracted other selfish people (the political right, other fortunates, people wanting to be saved).
-The political right treats the people on their heels (the ordinaries) repellent for inclusion.
-Because this temptation has influenced everybody, I ask the readers to consider that as a citizen we should have done more?*
+They keep how they do it silent.
+The authority has attracted other proud people (other fortunates, eventual conservatives).
+The conservatives treats the people on their heels (the ordinaries) repellent for inclusion.
+Because this temptation has grown to influence so many, I ask the readers to consider that as a citizen we have lacked knowing what was happening.*

 # The History of the Judeo-Christian Religion  http://tinyurl.com/HJCR1